ACDS

 ACDS’s Sports Training Club known as the ‘ACDS Thunderbolts’ fosters team participation and commitment.
 These traits are encouraged at weekly practices.
 The sports training club follows the Special Olympics calendar and includes Floor Hockey and Basketball.
 Weekly practices are held on Tuesday evenings in Wantagh for teens and adults 15 years and older and serves 20 participants.

 ACDS’s Summer Adventure offers participants, ages 18 and older, the opportunity to be part of a 5 night, 6 day overnight respite program on the grounds of beautiful Camp Chen-A-Wanda in Thompson, Pennsylvania.
 Summer Adventure allows participants to develop independence, enjoy recreational activities and practice their daily living skills while staying in a dorm setting with their peers.
 Daily activities include lifeguard-supervised swimming in an outdoor pool, arts and crafts, music, movement, Zumba, sports and games, and a special evening activity every night.
-Themed evening activities are one of Summer Adventure’s highlights.
-Past themes include a 60’s night, Color War, Field Day, 80’s Prom, ACDS Has Talent, Halloween in August, Luau, Fiesta, and a campfire on the last evening.

-Participants of ACDS’s cooking class have the opportunity to practice reading recipes, identifying kitchen equipment and Preparing basic meals.
+Participants of ACDS’s cooking class have the opportunity to practice reading recipes, identifying kitchen equipment and preparing basic meals.
 They practice previously acquired skills and learn new kitchen techniques as they prepare their dinner each session.
 Two 8 week sessions per year are offered at ACDS at St. Pius in Plainview on Monday evenings.
 There is a maximum class size of 10 people per session.

 Inspired by Michelle Obama’s ‘Let’s Move’ campaign, Let’s Groove is an exciting program that includes Zumba, Pound Fit and Yoga as a means to healthier living . . . it’s fitness made fun!
 During each session of Let’s Groove, participants prepare a snack made with healthy food selections.
 Two 8 week sessions per year of Let’s Groove are offered on Friday evenings during the school year and a mini session is offered on Wednesdays during the summer.
 This very popular program serves 75 teens and young adults at ACDS’s Plainview location.